-The results of the focus group study showed that adolescents have positive attitude towards the use of a personal virtual coach for health promotion, as long as they perceive there is a real human behind the virtual character.
-Several important design factors were identified during the data analysis.
-Anonymity was found as the most important factor, which has important implications for the use of social networks for sexual well-being enhancement.
+Based on the identified persuasive features, the following important design factors were formulated.
+Anonymity was found as the most important factor, which has important implications for the use of social networks for sexual wellbeing enhancement.
 Social media networks lack privacy and therefore eHealth applications, for example on Facebook, are not a recommended media for enhancing sexual well-being of high-risk adolescents.
 Instead, social networks can be used to increase the familiarity of the target group with the existing interventions.
 The next factor, level of interactivity was identified as indispensable.
 Serious games and mobile applications are expected to have a high level of interactivity to better engage users and thus increase uptake of lifestyle interventions.
 The type of platform the eHealth technology is realized on was another essential factor.
-Personal mobile devices, and smart phones in particular, were most preferred due the high level of privacy and familiar user experience.
+Personal mobile devices, and smart phones in particular, were most preferred due to the high level of privacy and familiar user experience.
 In addition to the factors mentioned above, the reliability of the information source was clearly an important issue across all media types.
 Participants stated the importance of the clear visibility of the information source, as well as the logo or the name of the health organization behind the intervention.
 Another factor, namely, support for visual aids, was also identified across all types of applications.
-Specific to adolescents with low soci-economical background, lifestyle interventions have to be more visually aided.
+Specific to adolescents with low socieconomical background, lifestyle change support systems have to be more visually aided.
 The language use in the content has to be simple, low threshold and preferably in several languages to reach various ethnic groups.
-Applying these factors in the design of eHealth technologies should increase their uptake and usefulness for enhancing sexual well-being of high-risk adolescents and contribute to healthier lifestyle.
+Applying these factors in the design of eHealth technologies for lifestyle support should increase their uptake and usefulness for enhancing well-being of high-risk adolescents and contribute to healthier lifestyle.